SEAT Logo

 SEAT Logo 2012-2017

 In 2012, the Spanish car industry fell sharply.
-Due to the crisis, the demand for cars fell by almost 40%.
-To enter new markets and at the same time improve its position within the country, SEAT was forced to carry out a small rebranding.
-In general, the change of image began in 2010, but all the procedures took two years.
+Due to the crisis, car demand fell by almost 40%.
+To enter new markets and, at the same time, improve its position within the country, SEAT was forced to carry out a small rebranding.
+In general, the image change began in 2010, but all the procedures took two years.

 Representatives of Marketing-Communication and SEAT Design Center worked on the new logo.
 Together, they created a 2D hand-drawn icon.
 It looks remarkably like the old S-shaped symbol.
 Unlike the previous version, the letter looks straighter and smoother.
-The red base has disappeared, and a broad outline of a silvery-gray color has appeared.
+The red base has disappeared, and a broad silvery-gray outline has appeared.

 The chrome symbol contains only two diagonal lines instead of three.
-They connect with horizontal stripes at the top and bottom.
+Horizontal stripes connect them at the top and bottom.
 The red lettering has not disappeared anywhere, but the font has changed slightly.
-The “E” now has the same rounding as the “A.” The middle line “S” has become diagonal to resemble the brand name as much as possible.
+The “E” now has the same rounding as the “A.” The middle line “S” has been made diagonal to resemble the brand name as closely as possible.
 This logo was unveiled in Paris on September 27, 2012.
 Earlier, it featured in advertising photos of the Seat Léon.

 2017 – today